 Treatment mainly depends on the etiology of the disease.
 In some cases, patients presenting with multiple deficits require early conservative measures together with multidisciplinary rehabilitation.

-MGS is best managed by a multidisciplinary team that also includes neurology nurses.
+MGS is best managed by an interprofessional team that also includes neurology nurses.
 There is no specific treatment for the neurological deficits but the condition causing the disorder has to be controlled.
 The prognosis depends on the severity of the neurological deficits, patient age, co-morbidity, and the cause.

 |||Ahdab R,Saade HS,Kikano R,Ferzli J,Tarcha W,Riachi N, Pure ipsilateral central facial palsy and contralateral hemiparesis secondary to ventro-medial medullary stroke.
 Journal of the neurological sciences.
 2013 Sep 15 [PubMed PMID: 23849262]|